 The Plan has a 401(a) plan covering eligible employees.
 The semi-monthly contribution to the plan is based on a specified percentage of the eligible employees' compensation.
 The Plan's contribution percentage is 10% for all employees.
-Total pension expense amounted to \$18,583 and \$17,918 for the years ended September 30, 2012 and 2011, respectively, and is included in administrative expenses in the statement of changes in net assets.
+Total pension expense amounted to \$18,881 and \$18,583 for the years ended September 30, 2013 and 2012, respectively, and is included in administrative expenses in the statement of changes in plan net position.